-Roofing including Roof Space

-Repair Category 2

-Notes The roof tiles are noted to be original.
+Roofing including Roof Space Repair Category 2 Notes The roof is clad with the original concrete tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-Visible roof timbers were sound and dry.
+There are areas of loose and damaged fibreboard linings and some torn roofing felt were evident within the loft.

 Rainwater Fittings

 Repair Category 1

-Notes No significant defects evident although heavy rainfall can often reveal localised leakage underneath for maintenance attention.
+Notes No significant defect evident although heavy rainfall can often reveal localised leakage and the need for maintenance attention.